megalithic/shade/README.md

   --help                   Show this help
 ```

 When run, it creates a floating NSPanel window hosting a ghostty terminal surface.
-When the terminal process exits, MegaNote automatically terminates.
+When the terminal process exits, meganote automatically terminates.

 ## Architecture

 ```
 ┌─────────────────────────────────────────────────────────────┐
 │                 Hammerspoon (Lua)                           │
-│  - Launches MegaNote via hs.task.new()                      │
+│  - Launches meganote via hs.task.new()                      │
 │  - Sends distributed notifications for show/hide/toggle     │
 └─────────────────────────────────────────────────────────────┘
                               │